Resources

 1. Third session: Feedback Session

-• A full report of your autism assessment will be sent to you via email no later than 4 weeks after your feedback session.
+• A full report of your autism assessment will be sent to you via email 4-6 weeks after your Feedback Session.

 How to prepare for your autism assessment with ProblemShared